The Original Austin Healey Parts Specialist

 Image: Mathewsons, used with permission.
 Mathewsons branding retained.

-The Mathewsons listing describes the car as a Big Healey 3000 Mk3 finished in Old English White with a black mohair hood, chrome wire wheels and black leather interior.
-Paperwork is said to include MOT certificates, old tax discs, valuation certificates, previous insurance certificates, printed information about the make and model, printed photographs and invoices.
+Mathewsons described the car as a Big Healey 3000 Mk3 finished in Old English White with a black mohair hood, chrome wire wheels and black leather interior.
+Paperwork was said to include MOT certificates, old tax discs, valuation certificates, previous insurance certificates, printed information about the make and model, photographs and invoices.

 • Old English White bodywork noted in the listing